 Board of Directors Mandate and Selection

-The primary duty of Ovintiv’s Board is to appoint a competent executive team and oversee management of the business, maximize shareholder value and ensure corporate conduct in an ethical and legal manner through appropriate corporate governance and internal controls.
+The primary duty of Ovintiv’s Board is to appoint a competent executive team and oversee management of the business to maximize shareholder value and ensure corporate conduct in an ethical and legal manner through appropriate corporate governance and internal controls.
 Directors should apply their business judgement to act in what they reasonably believe to be in the best interests of Ovintiv in a manner consistent with their fiduciary duties.

 Directors are expected to attend each meeting of the Board and their assigned committees.
 Ovintiv’s directors review all materials sent to them in advance of meetings and engage in regular evaluation of the Board’s effectiveness, its committees and individual directors.